augmentedstartups/VisionCraft-MCP-Server/README.md

 VisionCraft MCP delivers up-to-date, specialized computer vision and Gen-AI knowledge directly to Claude and other AI assistants.

+- ✅ **Specialized knowledge** on state-of-the-art computer vision and Gen-AI
+- ✅ **Up-to-date information** on the newest models and techniques
+- ✅ **Detailed, technically accurate** responses to complex queries
+- ✅ **Full awareness** of latest frameworks, tools, and best practices

-Add `use visioncraft` to your prompt in Claude:
+Add `use visioncraft mcp` to your prompt in Claude:

 ```txt
 Give me the code for OpenAI Agents SDK.
 Use visioncraft MCP